davidwkaiser/daily-tarot/README.md

 -Run as a cron job daily
 -Make it pretty (add styling)

-Tech stack: Node.JS, Express, Nodemon, EJS
+Tech stack: Node.JS, Express, Nodemon, EJS, Heroku

 See my portfolio at http://davidwkaiser.squarespace.com
 See my LinkedIn at http://linkedin.com/in/davidwkaiser